MicrosoftDocs/cognitive-toolkit-docs/articles/How-do-I-Express-Things-In-Python.md

     return trainer, criterion
 ```

-Then later, you needed to introspect to get back the names input and label by using “arguments”:
+Then later, you needed to introspect to get back the names input and label by using [arguments](https://www.cntk.ai/pythondocs/cntk.ops.functions.html#cntk.ops.functions.Function.arguments):
 ```python
 # train the model
 trainer, criterion = SetupTrainer()